Review our frequently asked questions (FAQs) for occupational and physical therapy patients and parents.

 You play a major role in your child’s success, so you will be coached on activities to work on at home.
 For your child to maximize their success in therapy, it is Important for you to continue working on the activities learned in therapy at home.
 After all, practice make perfect.

-Aquatic Therapy is available in Dublin and Westerville on a limited basis.
+Aquatic Therapy is available in Dublin, Westerville and West Columbus on a limited basis.
 If you feel your child would be a good candidate, you may discuss and obtain a referral for “aquatic PT” or “pool PT” from your physician, and we will contact you when we have an opening.

 Please contact (614) 722- 2200 to confirm that you are on the waitlist or to ask additional questions.